openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/merge.md

 In Datumaro, it can be done with the `merge` command.
 This command merges 2 or more datasets and checks annotations for errors.

-> In simple cases, when dataset images are not intersected and new
+> In simple cases, when dataset images do not intersect and new
 > labels are not added, the recommended way of merging is using
 > [the `patch` command](/docs/user-manual/command-reference/patch/).
 > It will offer better performance and provide the same results.